-Women mostly undergo this surgery because they would like to enlarge the size of their breast(s) or recover the lost breast volume.
+Women mostly undergo this surgery because they would like to enlarge their breast(s) or recover the lost breast volume.
 This can happen due to multiple reasons that include:

 - Weight loss

-Individuals who want to do this surgery also involve those who want to balance out the proportions of their bodies.
+Individuals who want to do this surgery also involve those who want to balance their bodies’ proportions.
 For example, a rare percentage of people are born with uneven breasts.
 For most people, breast augmentations can be an intimidating process.
-Therefore, doing your due diligence before getting the procedure done is a must, and finding a reputable plastic surgeon will help give you the confidence and peace of mind to undergo surgery.
+Therefore, doing your due diligence before getting the procedure done is a must.
+Finding a reputable plastic surgeon will help give you the confidence and peace of mind to undergo surgery.

 The Cost Of Breast Augmentation

 Breast augmentations can cost an average of $3000 to $5000.
-Although different surgeons can charge different price rates, the mentioned quote does not cover other expenses of the operation.
+Although different surgeons can charge different price rates, the mentioned quote does not cover other operating expenses.
 These expenses include: